The personally identifying information we collect on the Blum Digital Site

 - If you visit the Blum Digital Site as a result of a search on Google® or Yahoo® or another search engine, that search engine may serve you ads for other home-based education products and services when you are on other websites with their networks.

 - We also use Google® remarketing tags, which are a kind of cookie, to advertise to users who have visited the Blum Digital Site even when they are not on the Blum Digital Site and when they are not using a search engine to look for us.
-For example, if you have visited the Blum Digital Site in the last thirty days, you could be on an auto parts website and you might see an ad for the HealMyGut™ Program, just because you previously visited the Blum Digital Site.
+For example, if you have visited the Blum Digital Site in the last thirty days, you could be on an auto parts website and you might see an ad for the HealMyGut™ Program or the Simply Arthritis™ Program, just because you previously visited the Blum Digital Site.

 - You can choose to limit this kind of behavioral advertising by Google by going to https://tools.google.com/dlpage/gaoptout and opting out of interest-based ads on Google.
 To opt out from a list of vendors in addition to Google, go to http://www.aboutads.info/choices/.
 After you opt out, you will still see advertisements when you are online, but the advertising may not be as relevant to your interests.
 If you change your computer, change your browser, or delete your cookies, you will need to renew your opt-out.